hov172/MacOS-Bookmarks-Backup-Tool/README.md

-# Bookmark Backup Tool - v2.2 beta
+# Bookmark Backup Tool - v2.5.0

 **Bookmark Backup Tool** is a powerful utility for macOS designed to back up, restore, and manage your web browser bookmarks.
 It offers both a user-friendly graphical interface (GUI) and a comprehensive command-line interface (CLI) for power users and automation.

 Whether you want to perform a quick manual backup, schedule regular automated exports, or migrate bookmarks, this tool has you covered.

-** 2 Version one with the Setting tab and on without.
+**Two variants**: the standard build exposes the Settings tab, while managed deployments can hide it by shipping a `Settings.plist` with `ShowSettingsTab` set to `false`.

 <img width="1152" height="842" alt="bookmarkstool" src="https://github.com/user-attachments/assets/53c065f5-2edb-4951-a64d-d655d3555a11" />